METEO 3 Lesson 11 Images

 Text description of the figure showing the January and July positions of the ITCZ image.

-The image features two comparative world maps illustrating sea level pressure in millibars for January and July, based on climatology data from 1968-1996.
-The January map is on top, and the July map is on the bottom.
-Both maps display pressure zones using a color gradient ranging from orange (lower pressures) to purple (higher pressures).
-The Intertropical Convergence Zone (ITCZ) is marked on both maps, shown as a bold black line.
-A red circle highlights a specific region near the equator in South America.
-The map indicates latitudes 30N to 30S and longitudes from 0 to 180.
-An accompanying color bar scale at the bottom shows numerical pressure values ranging from 992 to 1040 millibars, in various colors from red to purple.
+The image features two comparative world maps illustrating sea level pressure in millibars for January and July, based on climatology data from 1968–1996.
+The January map is positioned on top and the July map on the bottom.
+Both maps use a color gradient to represent pressure zones, ranging from red for lower pressures to purple for higher pressures.
+A bold gray line with a black border marks the Intertropical Convergence Zone (ITCZ) on both maps.

 annual mean precipitation